sighingnow/jekyll-gitbook/_pages/Provisioning.md

 # How to create Webex Contact Center Trial
-This video demonstrates the proces of creation Webex Contact Center Trial.
+This video demonstrates the process of creation Webex Contact Center Trial.
 To create a Trial it is not necessary to go through the ordering process.
 Trial tenants are a great option for partners who are willing to start with the configuration before billing started.
 > NOTE: By default the Webex Contact Center trial feature is not available in Partner Hubs.
 It can be activated only after approval.
 Please contact your PSM/CSM.
 {: .block-tip }